AmiGanguli/granite-web/README.md

 <img src="https://raw.githubusercontent.com/mufeedvh/binserve/master/assets/binserve-logo.png" alt="binserve logo" width="250" align="right">

+# `granite-web`

+Granite is forked from Mufeed VH's binserve.
+His excellent work has many of the features I need for Granite, so I've used it as a starting point.
+My objectives for Granite are quite different from his, however, so I expect to replace just about everything over time.
+I'm grateful to Mufeed for providing an excellent foundation.

+Granite is no ready for production use.
+If you need an excellent static web server, please stick with the original binserve for now.

+Original binserve README is below until I write my own.

 # `binserve` :rocket::crab:

 A [**fast**](#benchmarks) static web server with **TLS** (HTTPS), **Routing**, **Hot Reloading**, **Caching**, **Templating**, and **Security** in a single-binary you can set up with zero code.